UoA-eResearch/python_intro_tutorial/_episodes/015-Run-quit.md

 *   They have the ".py" extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.
-*   It's common to write them using a text editor but we are going to use the Jupyter Notebook.
+*   It's common to write them using an IDE, for example Pyzo but we are going to use the Jupyter Notebook for the majority of this course.
-*   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.
+	* We will dedicate part of the course to explaining how to use an IDE.
+	* We will also explain the differences between a Notebook and an IDE and when one should consider using each.
 *   Notebook files have the extension ".ipynb" to distinguish them from plain-text Python programs.

 ## Use the Jupyter Notebook for editing and running Python.